Lancelot Rolleston

 Lancelot Rolleston (20 July 1785 – 18 May 1862) of Watnall Hall, Nottinghamshire, was a British Conservative Party politician.

 He was the eldest son of Christopher Rolleston of Watnall Hall by Anne, daughter of Captain Nicholas, Royal Navy.
 He married, firstly, Caroline, only daughter of Sir George Chetwynd, Baronet, by whom he had several children, and secondly, Eleanor Charlotte, daughter of Robert Fraser of Torbreck, Inverness-shire, by whom he had further children.
+(Note: His wives were: